-While you may not think of your home as an ideal hibernation spot, bats think differently.
-They can gain entrance to your home through holes as small as a dime.
-This means chimneys, loose tiles, and vents are all potential entry points for a bat.
+While you may not consider your home an ideal hibernation spot, bats think differently.
+They can enter your home through holes as small as a dime.
+This means chimneys, loose tiles and vents are potential entry points.
 Generally, the higher the entrance, the less likely you are to identify it.
-This makes it easy for bats to penetrate your home’s exterior.
+This makes it easy for bats to penetrate your home's exterior.

 What Are the Signs of a Bat Roost?

-- See – There are three visual indications that bats are living on your property.
-First, you’ll see the bats leave your attic or crawl space at dusk so they can feed.
-Second, you’ll see brown stains left by their oily fur on your home’s siding or aluminum trim.
-Finally, you’ll see an accumulation of droppings on the ground near exterior walls or entry points.
+- See - There are three visual indications that bats live on your property.
+First, you'll see the bats leave your attic or crawl space at dusk so they can feed.
+Second, you'll see brown stains on your home's siding or aluminum trim left by their oily fur.
+Finally, you'll see an accumulation of droppings, called guano, on the ground near exterior walls or entry points.

-- Hear – You’ll likely hear clawing, scratching, and squeaking inside your walls or ceilings at night or in the early morning.
-These sounds are often mistaken for mice.
+- Hear - You'll likely hear clawing, scratching, and squeaking inside your walls or ceilings at night or in the early morning.
+Mice make similar sounds, so contact professionals for an inspection.